Azure/Mission-Critical-Online/docs/reference-implementation/Troubleshooting.md

 ```

 **Description:** *This only happens when you are using custom domain names*.
 In order to protect customers from DNS-rebinding attacks, by default an Azure Front Door resource cannot be deleted while still a CNAME is pointing to it.
-However, because of the dependency tree of Terraform, there is no direct way to circumvent this.
+However, because of the way Terraform tracks and handles dependencies, there is no direct way to circumvent this.

 **Solution:** You can disable the protection by running the following command towards your Azure subscription: